searchspring/snap/packages/snap-preact-components/src/components/Molecules/Carousel/readme.md

 ```

 ### modules
 The `modules` prop accepts additional [Swiper Modules](https://swiperjs.com/swiper-api#modules) - these may need additional props and or stylesheets to function.
+We include `Navigation` and `Pagination` modules by default.

 ```jsx
 import { Scrollbar } from 'swiper';